Amgg12301/Restaurant-Flask-App/README.md

 Capital One's Software Engineering Summit in Clarendon, Virginia.

 This is for Part 2 (The Coding Challenge by MindSumo) of my application for Capital One's Software Engineering Summit.
-This is a web application built using Flask in Python, JavaScript, HTML, and CSS that helps people find their next place to eat at in a much easier way.
+This is a Flask web application built in Python, JavaScript, HTML, and CSS that helps people find their next place to eat at in a much easier way.
 This application plots their current location and their ideal restaurants based on the type of food and price range given on a map.
 They are able to see where the restaurants are relative to their location.
 This web application uses